 My "new" Drake B-Line in my current shack in the basement with a Henry 2KD-Classic on loan from W4ACM (2013)

 My Collins S/Line - 30L-1 (1971), 75S-3 (1962),312B-4,32S-3 (1966), 516F-2 (1959)

 Frequently used on 17M, 40M and 80M (July 2013)

 Nine years in our first house gave me a chance to put up my first tower (40 feet of Rohn 25), first tribander (a TA33 and later a TH6DXX), a wire beam for 40M and a 160M dipole, half of which was in my neighbor's yard.
 I got my first pair of 3-500s (Kenwood TL-922A) at that location and my first taste of serious SS contests as well as beginning to chase DX.

 The photo at the top is the shack as of July, 2013 in our unfinished basement.
-It was fun to build and use the antenna system and station at our last home, with my thanks to many who have helped me.
-Without their assistance, as paid professionals, or the generous assistance by great friends, I would never have had the extensive antenna system there.
+It was fun to build and use the antenna system and station at our last home, with my thanks to many who helped me.
+Without their assistance, as paid professionals, or the generous assistance by great friends, I would never have had the extensive antenna system I had there.

 If you’re checking this site because we had a QSO, thanks for the contact.
 Enjoy this hobby, it’s been a great one for me.

 Last modified: 2014-02-21 00:58:51, 38670 bytes

 You must be logged in to file a report on this page